dominicva/logging-express/readme.md

 - read docs and (with caution) stack overflow posts

-The problem
+#### The problem

-- unless you're pretty advanced, those tactics are
+Unless you're pretty advanced, those tactics are

 1. cognitively taxing

 2. time consuming

 3. confidence destroying for some people.
 It wouldn't surprise me if junior developer impostor syndrome begins somewhere here

 > In that spirit, this middleware's purpose is to help free up some brain space.
 Your potential is too great to spend all day typing `console.log`.
-Reserve that brain power for the big stuff: learning and building.
+Reserve your efforts for the big stuff: learning and building.